microting/eform-sdk-dotnet/README.md

 ## Changelog

+  - Version 1.5.4.3 *(June 13th 2017)*
+	- Fixing the broken URL in the change display index call.

   - Version 1.5.4.2 *(June 13th 2017)*
 	- Adding functionality to allow the user to update the display index of eForms already deployed.